SynapticSugar/CarND-MPC-Project/README.md

 The waypoints are provided in world coordinates, so they must be converted to vehicle coordinates before that can be used in MPC.
 This is accomplished in main.cpp where the rotation and translation of the vehicle in world space are made available.
 Once the coordinates are transformed, a ```3rd order``` polynomial fit is performed and the cross track error and vehicle heading error are calculated.

 Since the waypoints are moved into the vehicle coordinate system, the state for the x, y, and psi positions are all set to 0.
-This simplifies the state velocity, cross track error, and psi error only.
-These are then fed into the MPC ```Solve``` function.
+This simplifies the calculation of the delayed state pose that is then fed into the MPC ```Solve``` function.

 ### Latency

 In the real world, sensors will have some degree of latency when they get into the model update.
 This latency is the sum of delays in the communication path, filters, and even from the sensor itself.
 It is important to understand the latency you have in the system so that you can control in the correct timeframe.
 Here the latency is hard coded as 100 miliseconds.
 Since the measurement comes from the past, it is important to either propagate this measurement forward in time or move the control back in time by the delay value.

-In my case I moved the control for this measurement back in time one step, where a step is equal to 100 ms. This was handled right in the MPC class ```FG_eval``` function.
+In my case I propagated the current vehicle state into the future by the delay of 100 ms and added an additional 10 ms for the connection delay.
+This way, the MPC would fit to the future state of the vehicle when actuation commands actually get there.

 ## Simulation Results